JPQuint/Data_Analysis_Projects/PowerBI_Project/Project_1/README.md

 ## Introduction

-This dashboard was created for **Job Seekers** to solve a common problem: information about the data job market is scattered and hard to grasp.
-Using a real-world dataset of 2024 data science job postings (including titles, salaries, and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.
+This dashboard was created for **Job Seekers** with the objective of providing real and precisa data about the data science job market in 2024 (including titles, salaries, and locations).This project provides a single, easy-to-use interface to explore market trends and compensation.

 ### Dashboard File
 You can find the file for the dashboard here: [`Data_Jobs_Dashboard.pbix`](Data_Jobs_Dashboard.pbix).

 ## Skills Showcased

-This project multiple required Power Bi features
+This project required multiple Power Bi features:

 -   **Data Transformation (ETL) with Power Query:** Cleaned, shaped, and prepared the raw data for analysis by handling blanks, changing data types, and creating new columns.